mikegagnon/robodojo/doc/doc/main.md

             clone self
             turn
-        else if (forward cell is an opponent) infect the opponent with tapout malware
+        else if (forward cell is an opponent) infect the opponent with crash malware
         else if (forward cell is friendly)
             disinfect friend
             turn

-    bank self-destruct
+    bank crash malware
-        self destruct
+        crash

 ~blue-red-programs
 ## Infection & Disinfection